gcmastra/World_Weather_Analysis/README.md

 else:<br>
   print(f"City weather not found.")<br>
 <br>
-The lesson says this will result in weather not found but it always returns TRUE because there is always a JSON response even if it contains the error code and messsage
+The lesson says this will result in city not found but it always returns TRUE because there is always a JSON response even if it contains the error code and messsage
 <hr>
 Unit 6.2.6 - the following statement (see image) of the course material is intended to show the difference if the blanks are not parsed/replaced out of the city name before generating the URL.
 However, the links for Cabo and Cabo+San+Lucas still do not work because the API Key is not valid.
 So to do this comparison you would